brevis-network/token-vesting/README.md

 ## Security Considerations

 ### Trust model and roles
 - `owner` is a super-admin and must be tightly secured.
-Use a multisig or [on-chain governance](https://github.com/brevis-network/security-contracts/tree/main/src/governance).
+We recommend using the built-in OwnerCouncil (see `src/OwnerCouncil.sol`) for on-chain governance, or a multisig.
 - `UPDATER_ROLE` updates allocations until locked; `PAUSER_ROLE` pauses operations (in vesting: can pause globally and per-beneficiary releases).
 Key management follows standard operational practice.

 ### Allocation locking and mutability